Facts and Figures

 - There were 147,877 takeoffs and landings, for an average of 405 per day, in 2018 at ABQ: 55,932 by major airlines; 27,929 by commuter airlines, 20,953 by military aircraft; and 43,063 by general aviation aircraft.

-- ABQ is served by seven major commercial carriers: Alaska, Allegiant, American, Delta, JetBlue, Southwest and United.
+- ABQ is served by eight major commercial carriers: Alaska, Allegiant, American, Delta, Frontier, JetBlue, Southwest and United.
 It also receives regular service from commuter airline Boutique Air.
 Air Cargo service is provided by FedEx and UPS.

 - ABQ shares its runways with Kirtland Air Force Base, which provides aircraft rescue and firefighting (ARFF) services for ABQ.